 - We have an exam week at the end of every teaching period, ie. every 7 weeks.
 The exams aren’t as rigorous as a finals week in some countries, but you should do all your hand-in’s and study to expect to pass them.
 Resonanssi has an exam archive that you can use to look at old exams.

 - Most courses have assignments that need to be turned in weekly.
-They are often returned on paper to the course assistant’s mailbox or to the mailboxes on Physicum’s second floor.
+They are often returned digitally on the Moodle online platform.
+Make sure your files are clear and easily readable.
+Scanners for scanning your handwritten assignments can be found on campus, and some phone apps also do the job well.
 Your assistant is the one to ask if you’re confused about a course’s homework policies.

 - The university’s website has information on studies and on the degree structure at the university.

 Kumpula Campus is the home of the Department of Science.
 It is comprised of several buildings: